Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an account analyzer in IAM Access Analyzer.
 Create an archive rule that has a filter that checks whether the Principal Arn value matches the ARN of the role.
 Run the script.
 Remove the existing AWS managed IAM policies from the role.
 - [ ] In AWS CloudTrail, create a trail for management events.
 Remove the existing AWS managed IAM policies from the role.
 Run the script.
 Find the authorization failure in the trail event that is associated with the script.
 Create a new IAM policy that includes the action and resource that caused the authorization failure.
 Repeat the process until the script succeeds.
 Attach the new IAM policy to the role.

 ### A company that uses AWS Organizations wants to see AWS Security Hub findings for many AWS accounts and AWS Regions.
 Some of the accounts are in the company's organization, and some accounts are in organizations that the company manages for customers.
 Although the company can see findings in the Security Hub administrator account for accounts in the company's organization, there are no findings from accounts in other organizations.
 Which combination of steps should the company take to see findings from accounts that are outside the organization that includes the Security Hub administrator account?
-(Select TWO.)
+(Select TWO)

 - [x] Use a designated administration account to automatically set up member accounts.
 - [ ] Create the AWS Service Role ForSecurrty Hub service-linked rote for Security Hub.